What are PFAS?

 PFAS is an abbreviation for per- and poly-fluoroalkylated substances.

-• They are a very large group of man-made chemicals that have multiple fluorine atoms attached to a carbon chain.
-Approximately 4,700 PFAS have been identified to date.
+• They are a very large group of thousands of man-made chemicals that have multiple fluorine atoms attached to a carbon chain.

 • PFAS have been used in industrial and consumer products since the 1950s due to their physical and chemical properties.
 These properties include water and oil resistance, chemical and heat stability, friction reduction and surface tension lowering (also known as surfactant properties - results in increased spreadability of materials).